opnsense/docs/source/development/examples/helloworld.rst

 Presentation XML
 ----------------

-.. rubric:: Create a presentation xml to feed your template
+.. rubric:: Create a presentation XML to feed your template
    :name: create-a-presentation-xml-to-feed-your-template

 Because creating forms is one of the key assets of the system, we have build some easy to use wrappers to guide you through the process.
-First we create an xml file for the presentation, which defines fields to use and adds some information for your template to render.
+First we create an XML file for the presentation, which defines fields to use and adds some information for your template to render.
 Create a file in your controller directory using the sub directory forms and name it general.xml.
 Next copy in the following content: